Katstengels/SC1015-AirBnB-Prediction/README.md

 - How to make use of various models to predict price

 ## Future improvement
-Random Forest Regressor model is performing significantly better on the training set compared to the test set.
-This discrepancy between the training and test performance is a common issue known as overfitting.
-Our approach to improve this is by hyperparameter tuning and cross-validation.
+Our Random Forest Regressor model is performing significantly better on the training set compared to the test set.
+We learnt that this discrepancy between the training and test performance is a common issue known as overfitting.
+To improve this, we can make use of hyperparameter tuning and cross-validation in the future.

 ## References:
 - <https://www.askpython.com/python/examples/mape-mean-absolute-percentage-error>